ramnarayan-code/llm_rag/README.md

-Simple program to demonstrate RAG-based OpenAI LLM in Langchain
+RAG-based OpenAI GPT powered Product Navigator in a Store